shashank9013/Red_Wine_Classification_Using_RandomForest/README.md

 # Red_Wine_Classification_Using_RandomForest
 Classification of Red Wine quality using machine learning models XGBOOST and RandomForest.
-Code is developed using Python and libraries such as Numpy, pandas, seaborn etc
+Code is developed using Python and libraries such as Numpy, pandas, seaborn etc.
+Dataset is from kaggle.